-In many countries outside the U.S., particularly in Europe and LATAM, proposing to lay off multiple employees will likely trigger collective consultation requirements, often with established employee representatives bodies such as works councils or trade unions.
+In many countries outside the U.S., particularly in Europe and Latin America (LATAM), proposing to lay off multiple employees will likely trigger collective consultation requirements, often with established employee representatives bodies such as works councils or trade unions.
 These processes usually prescribe a minimum time period during which consultation must take place and during which dismissals cannot occur.
 In some jurisdictions, consent to proceed may be needed from a works council, a labor authority or a court.
 Employees and their representatives can use these mechanisms to extend consultation periods, and delay dismissals-often for many months-as part of negotiations over severance terms.
 As such, when planning a global RIF, each country's collective consultation and dismissal regime needs to be assessed in advance to identify any obvious blockers, particularly where the RIF is time-critical or has a hard stop date.

 In the U.S., employee notification tends to be less complicated, but still important.
 In large RIFs, employees are likely entitled to 60 days' advance warning of layoffs under the federal Worker Adjustment and Retraining Notification Act ("WARN").
-However, employers should also be mindful of state-level WARN equivalents (e.g., those in high-population U.S. states like New York and California), which sometimes impose representing employees who may be affected by the RIF.
+However, employers should also be mindful of state-level WARN equivalents (e.g., those in high-population U.S. states like New York and California), which sometimes impose additional obligations.
+Employers should be mindful of their WARN obligations when planning a RIF in the U.S., and carefully consider whether an alternative strategy (e.g., the so-called 'pay in lieu of notice' approach) may be palatable under the circumstances.
+In addition to WARN obligations, U.S. employers should be mindful of any consultation or notice obligations that may apply under collective-bargaining agreements with unions representing employees who may be affected by the RIF.